-Now that we all have a bit more time on our hands and find ourselves at home, why not try to teach your dog some new tricks?
+Why not try to teach your dog some new tricks?
 Not only are they fun, but trick training can be of great benefit to your four-legged friend:

-- Mental stimulation of learning something new
+- It can offer mental stimulation by learning something new

 - Bonding for you and your furry friend